lsst-sqre/lsst-technote-bootstrap/README.rst

 Ensure that the ``github_namespace`` you provided at the ``cookiecutter`` prompt matches the technote's name and organization on GitHub.

+When you're creating the GitHub repository, make an empty project; you've already created the README, LICENSE and gitignore files locally.

 The repo's GitHub summary line should correspond to the technote's title and the homepage should be the URL of the published technote.

 6. Publish with Read the Docs